saisureshA/testUserReact/README.md

 2. If you see a webpage saying `Welcome to React`, it means the FrontEnd is working.
 3. If the same webpage has the phrase `API is working properly`, it means the API is working.
 4. Enjoy!

+## Database creating and migration

+use following command to create a database and migrate will create table

+`create database database_development;`

+`npx sequelize-cli db:migrate`

+## Running Seeds
+`npx sequelize-cli db:seed:all`